DLL Missing or Not Found Errors

-Way 3: Restore Deleted DLL Files from Recycle Bin
+Way 3: Restore Deleted DLL Files From Recycle Bin

-It is compatible with many Windows operating systems including Windows 10/8/7, allowing you to recover lost, deleted or existing files from an internal hard drive, external hard drive, SSD, HDD, SD card, USB flash drive, memory stick, or other storage devices with simple clicks.
+MiniTool Power Data Recovery is compatible with almost all Windows operating system versions including Windows 11/10/8/7, allowing you to recover deleted files or lost data from computer hard drives (SSDs and HDDs), external hard drives, SD cards, USB flash drives, and other file storage devices with simple clicks.

 Way 5: Undelete DLL Files via System Restore